 If you went to college, don’t forget about your alma mater.
 I know, you may be happy to be done with organized schooling forever, but don’t burn any bridges.

-Your old university probably has an alumni publication and probably needs writers for it.
+Your old university probably has an alumni publication and probably needs writers for it (and they may even need your help following our guide to SEO for universities).
 Get familiar with their pirch guidelines and see what topics they usually cover.
 Then brainstorm at least three story ideas and pitch them to the publication’s editor.

 If you have something to say — some intriguing story, helpful tips, or lots of experience in an area that you’d like to share — publishing a book may be a good idea.

 And you don’t even need a publisher like HarperCollins or Random House.
 You can self-publish a book from your chair.